 In the summary chapter, I suggest the authors include the essential conclusions resulting from the conducted research in the form of a bullet point list.

-The following is the updated conclusion, and we feel because of its improvements from comments made by the other reviewers regarding structure and content it need not be in bullet form:
+The following is the updated conclusion and we feel, because of its improvements from comments made by the other reviewers regarding structure and content, it need not be in bullet form:

-TD were the dominant P export pathway at two sites, and annual and seasonal loads varied and were affected by the drought.
+TD was the dominant P export pathway at two sites, and annual and seasonal loads varied and were affected by the drought.
 The results of the two- and four-component hydrograph separations aligned with previous TD studies.
-Here, PFP were the dominant transport pathway during events.
+Here, PFP was the dominant transport pathway during events.
 Results agree with the notion that annual P export from TD has the potential to be the greatest during the non-growing season, since it is the time of year with the highest TD discharge [14].
 Spikes in TD P concentrations during events coincided with periods of P influxes, namely MI, herbicide application/cover crop termination, and fertilizer application at planting.

-MI showed the potential for very high P concentrations in TD and AMC significantly affected manure P export in the fall.
+MI showed the potential for very high P concentrations in TD and AMC appeared to affect manure P export in the fall.
 We showed different P export dynamics between wet and dry years, as well as between events with wet and dry soil AMC.
 With the hydrograph separation techniques used here, we can monitor and quantify PFP activity, and thus it is possible to manage manure application during periods of high PFP transport, which would likely be the most effective way to reduce P transport to TD.
-It is still unclear if MI is a BMP for field P losses as more farms use TD to adapt to climate change.
+It is still unclear if MI should be a BMP for field P losses as more farms use TD to adapt to climate change.
 Future work should include more event data to be able to quantify the differences between events following MI on wet and dry soils, as well as if MI is an improvement over surface application for subsurface P export [24], [30].
-Also, while subsoiling likely reduced surface runoff, it is still unknown the effect it had on TD P export.
-The intra-event rainfall analysis showed P concentrations were higher in TD following higher intensity rainfall pulses, yet more data is needed to confirm this, as climate change is expected to have an impact on both AMC and rainfall characteristics.
+Also, while subsoiling likely reduced surface runoff, its effect on TD P export is still unknown..
+The intra-event rainfall analysis showed P concentrations were higher in TD following higher intensity rainfall pulses, yet more data are needed to confirm this, as climate change is expected to have an impact on both AMC and rainfall characteristics.